Goytepe archaeological complex: Stratigraphy and dating

-The area of 300 sq.m. with a depth of 3-4 meters in Goytepe was studied after it was cleared from soil.
+The area of 300 sq.m. with a depth of 3–4 meters in Goytepe was studied after it was cleared from soil.
 The excavation area was divided into squares (numbered with numerical numbers – 1, 2, 3 ...) using a 10x10 grid system from the datum point to the north and to the east (labelled by letters – A, B, C ...).
 In order to ease stratigraphic reading, each square was then divided into 2 parts – west (I) and east (II).
 4 squares on top of the mound (1A, 2A, 1B and 2B) were investigated by the Azerbaijani experts, whilst a sub-square (4BII) at the northern part of the hill was excavated by Japanese mission.
 Moreover, stratigraphy of all the squares primarily conducted by the Japanese experts.
 The investigation of 1A, 2A, 1B and 2B squares in addition to 4BII sub-square approached a depth of presumably 3 m.

 Since 2008, eight radiocarbon C14 analyses (in French and Japanese labs) of coal residues taken from different squares of the excavation area have been carried out.
 Four of these analyses belonged to the top layers of the site.
 2 group of ages were provided, each belonged to different squares, 5450-5350 cal.
 BC to squares 1A/B, 2A/B, and 5600-5500 cal.
 BC to 4BII.
-The other four analyses cover mainly the cultural layer at the 150-175 cm depth.
+The other four analyses cover mainly the cultural layer at the 150–175 cm depth.

+Goytepe was a one-period site belonging to the Shulaveri–Shomu culture.